Elizabeth Dole Foundation

 Lisell Perez-Rogers

-Lisell serves as the Program Manager, Campaign for Inclusive Care for the Elizabeth Dole Foundation, where she provides programmatic support to members of the Campaign team and supports the expansion and outreach of the Campaign to new and existing health care systems.
+Lisell serves as the Director of Clinical Education and Mental Wellness for the Elizabeth Dole Foundation.
+In this role she manages the Foundation’s existing and emerging clinical education programs through the Campaign for Inclusive Care and the Hidden Helpers Clinical Transformation Subcommittee.
+She also leads the development of the Foundation’s Mental Wellness program offerings.
 Before joining the Elizabeth Dole Foundation, Lisell worked in the mental health field, serving as a Residential Counselor at a children’s hospital and as a Mental Health Counseling Intern at a university counseling center.
-Prior to pursuing clinical training, Lisell worked at the American Academy of Child and Adolescent Psychiatry (AACAP) for four years, where she served as the Research and Training Coordinator followed by the Grants and Research Program Manager.
+Prior to pursuing clinical training, Lisell worked at the American Academy of Child and Adolescent Psychiatry (AACAP), where she served as the Research and Training Coordinator followed by the Grants and Research Program Manager.

 Originally from Woodstock, New York, Lisell graduated with a Bachelor of Arts in Law and Society from American University and a Master of Arts in Mental Health Counseling from Boston College.